 My name is Roy Ahuis

 .
-I work as SEA-specialist at Coolblue
+I work as channel manager SEA at Coolblue

 , and in my spare time I create things on the internet - mostly Bumperdo